 If a doctor diagnosed me with terminal cancer tomorrow and gave me one year to live, I’m not going to think: “Oh no, I haven’t made a bajillion dollars!” or “I’m not a CEO yet!”
 No, my first thoughts will surely be: “I haven’t seen Machu Picchu.
-I haven’t eaten a Cuban sandwich in Havana.
+I haven’t eaten a Cuban sandwich in Miami.
 I haven’t proposed to my wife in Santorini.
 It’s time to go.”
 I have a feeling that most people will probably feel that way.

 It doesn’t even have to be a grand experience like climbing to the summit of Mt.
 Everest or something.
 It can be as simple an act as experiencing Fall in New England or eating sannakji in Seoul.
 Because a life filled with experiences, no matter how big or small, is a life well-lived in my book.

 This native Ifugao hut, devoid of electricity and set deep within the terraced mountains of Banaue, is one such experience.

 Known locally as a fale, the traditional Ifugao hut looks like it’s all roof on stilts, kinda like a bobblehead house.
 It has three functional levels — the ground floor work area which is actually the space beneath the house, the second floor which is the living quarters and social area, and the third level which is used as a granary.